Foreign Exchange Market Microstructure and the WM/Reuters 4pm Fix: Size of Extreme Spot Rate Movements at 4pm

 are evaluated for an interval of size $\Delta t$.
 However, this time, the interval size is fixed to $\Delta t = 20$-$\text{min.}$ and centred around a fixing time $T_F$, i.e., the spot rate is analysed in a time period $t \in \left[ T_F - \Delta t, T_F + \Delta t\right]$.
 Note that the intervals before and after $T_F$ are considered simultaneously, so no distinction is made between the time leading up to the fix and times thereafter.

-Within this interval of 40-min. total duration, we evaluate whether the maximum or minimum period return occurs exactly at $t=T_F$.
+Within this interval of 40-min. total duration, we evaluate whether the maximum or minimum period return occurs exactly at time $t=T_F$, i.e. at the interval centre.
 This is done for $T_F$ set to all minutes within the day.
 So, contrary to the previous method, $T_F$ is moved through every point within the datasets for each day, not just through each full hour.
 Figure \ref{fig_4} (a) depicts this procedure.

 For the resulting extrema, we firstly determine the size of the period return